demisto/content-docs/docs/tutorials/tut-integration-ui.md

 2. Click **BYOI** in the top right corner.

     ![byoi](/doc_imgs/tutorials/tut-integration-ui/byoi-8.png)

-    You enter the Cortex XSOAR/XSIAM IDE.

-    If you don’t see this button, it means you don’t have the correct permissions required for creating new integrations.
-Ask your admin for assistance.
+    If you don’t see this button, you don’t have the correct permissions required for creating new integrations.
+Ask your administrator for assistance.

 ## Define Integration Settings

-When clicking **BYOI**, the HelloWorld integration template is loaded by default.
+When clicking **BYOI**, you enter the Cortex XSOAR/XSIAM IDE and the HelloWorld integration template is loaded by default.
 You will replace the existing **HelloWorld** integration settings with the new **Yoda Speak** settings and delete any unused parameters or arguments.

 The new settings are saved in a YAML file, which you can export and import.
 To learn more about integration YAML files, see [Integrations and Scripts Metadata YAML File](../integrations/yaml-file).